-Objects and archives in the MTG collections are rich with memory of the horror of that day, and of its aftermath.
+Objects and archives in the MTG collections are rich with the memory of the horror of that day, and of its aftermath.
 Visiting this exhibition is a must for those who seek to understand a place shaped by destruction on a scale unparalleled in New Zealand, of a story that has shaped a visible scar on Hawke’s Bay, and of the invisible scars - held in the memories of its places and people, still vivid over 80 years on.

 The 'Survivors' Stories' film containing the personal accounts from Hana Cotter, Audrey McKelvie, Jim Clayton, and Lauris Edmond plays continuously throughout the day (note: this film has subtitles).

 Supported by Hawke’s Bay Regional Council.